README1ST/simplenote-to-joplin-or-evernote/README.md

 ## Issues:

 1. I ran into an `Import Error: MISSING_NOTE_TITLE` issue when trying to import the created ENEX files into Evernote.
 I haven't fixed this but I found it affected a very small amount of notes.
-I have raised this edge case as an issue here.
+I have raised this edge case as an issue here: [#1](https://github.com/README1ST/simplenote-to-joplin-or-evernote/issues/1).
 2. I did not need to transfer tags from Simplenote but that could be done with some work...
 PRs Welcome!